AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UC6** - Mark an assignment as completed.
+**Use case: UC6** - Mark an assignment.

 **MSS**

 1. Tutor requests to mark an assignment as completed.
 2. EduBook checks whether the target is a single student or a class.
-3. EduBook updates the assignment status to completed for the student or for every student in the class.
+3. EduBook updates the assignment status to completed for the student or for all students in the class.
+4. EduBook informs the tutor that the assignment was successfully marked for the student, or for a class, how many students were marked, already marked, or did not have the assignment.

    Use case ends.